BASE jumping: Harness and container

 BASE jumpers use a single-parachute harness and container system.
 Since there is only a single parachute, BASE jumping containers are mechanically much simpler than skydiving containers.
 This simplicity contributes to the safety and reliability of BASE jumping gear by eliminating many malfunctions that can occur with more complicated skydiving equipment.
-Since there is no reserve parachute, there is little need to cut-away their parachute, many BASE harnesses do not contain a 3-ring release system.
+Since there is no reserve parachute, there is little need to cut-away their parachute, and many BASE harnesses do not contain a 3-ring release system.
 A modern ultralight BASE system including parachute, container, and harness can weigh as little as 3.9 kg.

 Clothing

 When jumping from high mountains, BASE jumpers will often use special clothing to improve control and flight characteristics in the air.
-Wingsuit flying has become a popular form of BASE jumping in recent years, that allows jumpers to glide over long horizontal distances.
+Wingsuit flying has become a popular form of BASE jumping in recent years, allowing jumpers to glide over long horizontal distances.
 Tracking suits inflate like wingsuits to give additional lift to jumpers, but maintain separation of arms and legs to allow for greater mobility and safety.